 Lots of great people

-• suffer from common chronic conditions.
+• are often tired, stressed, sick, or suffer from common chronic health conditions.

-• “My family needs me: how can I stop to relax while the kids wait to be fed, bathed, and clothed?”
+• “My family needs me: how can I sit there cutting salad while the kids wait to be fed, bathed, and clothed?”

 There is a solution: